 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the AutoKMS.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 The process has no file description.
 The file is located in the Windows folder, but it is not a Windows core file.
 The program is not visible.
 It is not a Windows core file.
-AutoKMS.exe is able to manipulate other programs and record keyboard and mouse inputs.
-Therefore the technical security rating is 57% dangerous; however you should also read the user reviews.
+AutoKMS.exe is able to manipulate other programs.
+Therefore the technical security rating is 55% dangerous; however you should also read the user reviews.

 Recommended: Identify AutoKMS.exe related errors

 If AutoKMS.exe is located in the C:\Windows folder, the security rating is 49% dangerous.
 The file size is 446,258 bytes (38% of all occurrences), 615,936 bytes, 647,168 bytes, 614,400 bytes or 472,576 bytes.
 The process has no file description.
 The file is not a Windows core file.
 AutoKMS.exe is located in the Windows folder, but it is not a Windows core file.
 The program has no visible window.

 Important: Some malware camouflages itself as AutoKMS.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example Trojan.Generic.6171064 (detected by BitDefender), and Generic PUP.z!gp or Generic.dx!0ED398A4D031 (detected by McAfee).
 Therefore, you should check the AutoKMS.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.